pkurremula/cloud-recipes/terraform/aws/network/simple-vpc/README.md

 A simple recipe for creating a VPC in AWS.

+This recipe produces the following resources and functions:

+* A custom VPC with default configurations.

 **NOTE: This creates a resource in AWS after running `terraform apply`.
 Don't forget to remove the resource by running `terraform destroy` after you are done.**

 ## Setup